The US Food and Drug Administration (FDA) has approved three medicines for alcoholism. But they don’t “cure” alcoholism.

 The the discovery of disulfiram’s effects on drinking was an accident during the 1930s.
 Industrial workers became ill after contact with it and then drinking alcohol.
 Then much research followed.
 The FDA approved it in 1951.

-In 1994, naltrexone became the second drug approved by the FDA for alcoholism treatment.
+In 1994, naltrexone became the second drug approved by the FDA for alcoholism.
 Decades of successful use in treating heroin addiction proved its safety.
 Then large studies proved its effectiveness in treating alcoholism.

 Naltrexone (naltrexone hydrochloride) comes in pill form as Revia and Depade.
 It comes in injectable form as Vivitrol.
 The drug works by reducing the craving for alcohol.